Master's Degrees, General Degree Requirements

 Transfer Credit

-For master’s degrees, the accepted number of transfer credits will be determined by the individual academic departments within the following general guidelines:
+The majority of all course work toward completion of any degree must be taken at Baylor.
+For Master's degrees, the accepted number of transfer credits will be determined by the individual academic departments within the following general guidelines:

-- course work must have been taken within the five years immediately prior to matriculation,
+- course work must have been taken within five years immediately prior to matriculation, and

-- course work must carry a grade of “B” or better (cannot accept P/F, CR/NC, or certificate of completion) and
+- course work must carry a grade of “B” or better (cannot accept P/F, CR/NC or certificates of completion), and

-- none of the transfer course work consists of extension or transfer courses.
+- none of the transfer course work consists of extension, workshop courses, or master’s thesis or doctoral dissertation credits

 Time Limitation